letoram/arcan/README.md

 is useful both for testing client behavior when developing applications using arcan, but also as an image viewer in its own right, with reasonably fast image loading, basic playlist controls and so on.

-## Net

-Arcan-net is a tool that allows you to forward one or many arcan clients over a network.
-It is built by default, and can be triggered both as a separate network tool as well as being launched indirectly from shmif by setting ARCAN\_CONNPATH=a12://id@host:port.

 ## Vrbridge